AP-Lab-Sessions/PACMAN/README.md

       * '.' represents a coin
       * 'f' represents a fruit
       * ' ' represents empty space
-    * Can be extended to playing different levels in one game
+    * Can be extended to playing different levels in one game or procedural generation of the level text files
     * Currently only a single customizable level can be played during the game
 * Sprites
   * All entities (except intersections) have sprites